Mat-Su Borough schools abandon remote learning

-The icy weather that closed Mat-Su Borough schools this week might add extra school days to the school calendar, due to a recent policy change by the state’s education commissioner.
+The icy weather that closed Mat-Su Borough schools last week might add extra school days to the school calendar, due to a recent policy change by the state's education commissioner.

 When the COVID-19 pandemic closed schools in 2020, the Mat-Su Borough School District quickly responded with remote learning.
 With remote learning, students could log in from their homes and be taught through online teleconferences.
 After students returned to school, at the end of the pandemic, remote learning remained as a learning option.
 It was used for those days when school was closed, due to poor weather conditions.